lhl881210/Deep-Sparse-Autoencoder/README.md

 |         https://sites.google.com/site/lhl881210/        |
 |---------------------------------------------------------|

-I waive copyright for this program and open the source code.
-But this source is prohibited for commercial purposes.
+This source is licensed by CC BY-NC-SA.

 I hope this source code can support your research, and welcome to modify the code to find a bug and enhance the computing speed.